tag tag 9177935658

 What is Autism Spectrum Disorder (ASD)?

-Autism Spectrum Disorder (ASD) is a complex developmental condition that involves life-long challenges in social interaction, speech and nonverbal communication, and restricted and/or repetitive behaviors.
+Autism Spectrum Disorder (ASD) is a complex developmental condition that involves lifelong challenges in social interaction, speech, and nonverbal communication, and restricted and/or repetitive behaviors.

-Autism is usually a life-long condition and manifests itself differently in almost every person, which is why autism is considered a “spectrum.”
+Autism is usually a lifelong condition and manifests itself differently in almost every person, which is why autism is considered a “spectrum.”
 The types, symptoms, and severity are more varied than almost any other disorder.

 The DSM-5, which is used to diagnose mental conditions, now classifies ASD as a single diagnosis that includes other conditions that used to be separate, including Autistic Disorder, Asperger Syndrome, Childhood Disintegrative Disorder, and Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS).
-This is yet another indicator of how hard it can be diagnosed and the many ways it can manifest.
+This is yet another indicator of how hard it can be to diagnose and the many ways it can manifest.

 Usually, autism is diagnosed in early childhood.
 Awareness of the condition has allowed for earlier diagnosis and intervention, usually between 2-5 years old, which can result in improvements.
 The key is to get them to help with their learning, speech, social skills, etc., rather than just letting them go unchecked.